johnsonjh/VEDIT/README.md

 []()

 []()
-* Building these sources for CP/M‑86 or DOS should be possible.
+* Building these sources for CP/M‑86 or DOS should be possible:
   * It seems that when building for 8086, the sources would be further translated by means of a currently unknown program; many such programs were historically commercially available, including